 Not all variables have to be mapped to data columns.
 Any variables that are not mapped are unobserved (have missing data) during the learning process.

 The Stop button, stops the learning process, however does generate a candidate network, albeit one that has had fewer iterations of learning.

 If the Reset check box is checked when learning starts, all distributions are first reset to their original values (i.e. the values when the Parameter Learning window was opened).

 When learning has completed without converging, sometimes it is useful to continue learning without starting from scratch.
-To do this, first ensure that the Reset and Initialize check boxes are not checked, then click the Start button again.
+To do this, first ensure that the Reset and Initialize check boxes are not checked, then click the Run button again.